cfengine/documentation/web-ui/settings.markdown

 not see any hosts in Mission Portal.
 A shared report will only be accessible to a user if the user has all roles that the report was restricted to.

-In order to access a shared reports or dashboard the use must have all roles that the report or dashboard was shared with.
+In order to access a shared reports or dashboard the user must have all roles that the report or dashboard was shared with.

 In order to see a host, none of the classes reported by the host can match the class exclusions from any role the user has.

 Users without a role will not be able to see any hosts in Mission Portal.

+Here is a set of example roles, users and the impact on each user will be able to view.

+### Example roles
 Role **suse**:
 - Class include: `SUSE`
 - Class exclude: empty